RTEMS/rtems-docs/c-user/rate-monotonic/background.rst

 that it should execute for 10 milliseconds every 100 milliseconds.
-Although the execution time may be the average, worst, or best case, the worst-case execution time is more appropriate for use when analyzing system behavior under transient overload conditions... index:: aperiodic task, definition
+Although the execution time may be the average, worst, or best case, the worst-case execution time is more appropriate for use when analyzing system behavior under transient overload conditions.

+.. index:: aperiodic task, definition

 In contrast, an aperiodic task executes at irregular intervals and has only a soft deadline.
 In other words, the deadlines for aperiodic tasks are not